yazeedb/yazeedb.com/content/posts/2017-12-17---how-do-objectassign-and-spread-actually-work.md

 ### Quick recap:

-*   _Spread_ and`Object.assign`are _exactly the same_ regarding objects. _Spread_ uses `Object.assign` if your browser supports it.
+- _Spread_ and `Object.assign` are _exactly the same_ regarding objects. _Spread_ uses `Object.assign` if your browser supports it.
-*   `Object.assign`'s first parameter is the `target` object, every parameter after that is a `source` object to be merged into the `target`.
+- `Object.assign`'s first parameter is the `target` object, every parameter after that is a `source` object to be merged into the `target`.
-*   **Inherited properties don’t count**.
+- **Inherited properties don’t count**.
 A `source` object’s property will only get merged if it was defined _directly_ on that `source` object.

 That was fun.
 I learned several new things writing this article, and couldn’t be happier that you stuck with me through all of it.

 Until next time!

-Take care,
-Yazeed Bzadough